hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 ###5:45-6:00 (individually)
 - Report out to steering committee member from your institution, including questions on Friday’s work and what the goals are for the end of Saturday.
-- Steering committee puts info collected into shared Google Doc to use for brief overview at 7:30.

 ##6:00 Open Bar